-The District provides many opportunities for parents and children to learn together.
-BCPS Broward Community Schools Family Literacy Programs bring parents who want to obtain a high school diploma or learn English together with their preschool and school-age children.
-Parents study for their General Educational Development (GED®) or learn English and improve employability skills.
-While improving their skills, parents actively participate in supporting their children's learning and success in school.
-To qualify for the Family Literacy Programs, parents and guardians must be at least 16-yearsold and enrolled in GED® or English classes.
-Also, they must participate in parenting workshops and in activities to help their children learn and succeed in school.
+The Broward County Public Schools (BCPS) provides many opportunities for parents and children to learn together.
+BCPS Broward Community Schools Family Literacy Programs bring parents who want to obtain a State of Florida High School Diploma or want to learn English together with their preschool and school-age children.
+While preparing for the General Educational Development (GED®) test or studying in the English for Speakers of Other Languages (ESOL) course, parents improve employability skills.
+In addition to improving their skills, parents actively participate in and support their children's learning and success in school.
+To qualify for the Family Literacy Programs, parents and guardians must be at least 16-years-old and enrolled in GED® or ESOL classes.
+Also, they must participate in parent workshops and in activities to help their children learn and succeed in school.
 Please call 954-319-0644 for information and locations.